YohanJhaveri/YohanJhaveri/README.md

 ## Hey there! 👋🏼

-- I'm a 21 year old React Developer and co-founder [@studyfind.org](https://studyfind.org).
+- I'm a confident React Developer and co-founder [@studyfind.org](https://studyfind.org).

-I'm currently working on building the researcher-facing platform for StudyFind.
+- I'm currently working on building the researcher-facing platform for StudyFind.

-I enjoy playing my acoustic guitar, designing logos and reading books on productivity.
+- I enjoy playing my acoustic guitar, designing logos and reading books on productivity.

 <!--
 **YohanJhaveri/YohanJhaveri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.